untitled-llc/untitled-docs/docs/esquire/avrick-movers/lambda.md

 **Layers** - NA

 **Function** -
-  1. A event is reveived by the function that a new file has dropped into the *AVRICK-pendingfile-escrow-movers/* folder.
+  1. An event is received by the function that a new file has dropped into the *AVRICK-pendingfile-escrow-movers/* folder.
   2. Using metadata from the files, determine which of the two files is the oldest.
   3. The oldest file is copied to the following path: *esquire-movers/archived-data/archive pending-escrow-movers/*
   4. The oldest file is deleted from the following path: *esquire-movers/AVRICK-pendingfile-escrow-movers/*